 A paradigm shift in teacher preparation: Equipping teachers and teacher educators with a social, emotional, and cultural lens

-CRTWC receives a $70,000 grant from the Oregon Community Foundation
+CRTWC awarded $60,000 grant from the Oregon Community Foundation

 Our Approach